Klaksvík Travel Guide

 Just a stone’s throw from the football pitch lies the indoor swimming pool in Klaksvík.
 The swimming bath is family friendly with funny activities for children and parents.

-Most companies in Klaksvík are linked to the ocean.
+Most companies in Klaksvík have close ties to the ocean.
 You will see lots of vessels along the harbour when in the city.

 Even though most people work in the fishing industry, there are some exceptions.
 Føroya Bjór is one of them.
 The oldest brewery in the Faroe Islands and dates back to 1888.
 Føroya Bjór brew a variety of beers and soft drinks available all across the islands.